Milkshiift/annoying-nominal/README.md

-# 🌙🌸 nominal
+# 🌙🌸 annoying-nominal

 a minimal, dark theme with a pop of color that hopes to improve the design - at least a little bit

 ![preview](https://milkembers.github.io/nominal/assets/prev.png)